ulissigroup/catgym/README.md

 * After installing numpy and amptorch, you can install this package
     * `python setup.py develop` from the cloned github repo should work.

+# Notes for nersc intallation
+* the same conda installation won't work for CPU and GPU and nodes.
+Something about ASAP3 calculator
+* ffmpeg from conda has a problem when running in parallel.
+Best to use `module load ffmpeg`